In Flames: Band members

-Initially formed as a side project by Ceremonial Oath bassist Jesper Strömblad in 1990, the group's first full lineup in 1993 also featured guitarist Glenn Ljungström and bassist Johan Larsson.
+Initially formed as a side project by Ceremonial Oath bassist Jesper Strömblad in 1990, the group's first full lineup in 1993 featured drummer Strömblad, guitarist Glenn Ljungström and bassist Johan Larsson.
 As the band were without an official vocalist, their 1994 debut Lunar Strain featured contributions from Dark Tranquillity guitarist Mikael Stanne, as well as several guest musicians.
 The 1995 EP Subterranean featured vocals by Dawn's Henke Forss, as well as drums by Daniel Erlandsson of Eucharist and Anders Jivarp of Dark Tranquillity.
-Around the time of the EP's release, Björn Gelotte joined In Flames as the band's first official drummer, and a short time later Anders Fridén was brought in from Dark Tranquillity as the group's first official vocalist.
+Around the time of the EP's release, Björn Gelotte joined In Flames as the band's first official drummer, so Strömblad switched to guitar and keyboards, and a short time later Anders Fridén was brought in from Dark Tranquillity as the group's first official vocalist.

 The lineup of Strömblad, Ljungström, Larsson, Gelotte and Fridén released The Jester Race in 1996 and Whoracle in 1997.
 By the end of the recording for Whoracle, however, both Ljungström and Larsson had announced that they were leaving the band.
 They were replaced for a short tour by Niclas Engelin and Peter Iwers, both of whom were ultimately retained as official members.
 Engelin only remained until the following year, however, and his role was taken over by Gelotte.
 The vacated position of drummer was soon filled by Daniel Svensson.
 The band's lineup remained stable for over a decade, releasing several albums.